WilliamHoman1/Project_Repository-In-progress-/README.md

 ### Current Progress

-The current progress of my project is (just getting started).
+The current progress of my project is (just getting started with basics).

 ### Challenges

 My challenges for my project at this stage are creating the classes for each component of the game.
 The complexity and depth of all the options.
+Also, organizing folders and having the player stay updated throughout the decisions.

 ### Future Directions

-My plans for the next milestone is to have a complete game that is ready for more additions like sound and art.
+My plans for the next milestone is to have more scenes that play through almost the entire game.
+And to be ready for more additions like sound and art.
 As well as more personalization.

 ---